mbonat/rubyonrailstutor/lesson4.md

 ### CLASS FORMAT - DEMONSTRATE, EXPLAIN, REPLICATE

 ### STRATEGIC LEARNING GOALS
+1. Understand what it means to instantiate an object that inherits from an active record object.
 1. Understand how CREATE, READ, UPDATE, DESTROY [ CRUD ] a data model.

 ### TACTICAL LEARNING GOALS